Pureblueessentialsorg/pureblueessentials.com.au/content/shop/bambot10/index.md

 height: 10
 width: 2
 ---
-We are pleased to be able to provide you with refillable 10ml bottles that are safe for essentials oils.
+One of our favourite and most popular products!
+Refillable 10ml eco-friendly bottles that are safe for essential oils and also great for skin lotions or perfumes

 They are high quality and environmentally friendly, with a glass bottle in a bamboo casing and a stainless steel roller.
 The only plastic component is the lid thread and roller capture, providing a leak-proof seal.

-Top up your **pure blue essentials** remedial essential oil blend over and over again, blend your own essential oil formula, or use for your favourite single oil.
+Top up your **pure blue essentials** remedial essential oil blend over and over again, blend your own essential oil formula, or use your favourite single oil.

-W﻿ant more than 1??
-Check out our [**bamboo roll-on value pack**]({{<relref "/shop/bambotx6" >}})
+Need more than 1??
+For great value, check out our [**bamboo roll-on value pack**]({{<relref "/shop/bambotx6" >}})

 **Cautions:**